jboss-fuse/fuse-apicurito-generator/README.md

 ## Testing with Curl

-Assuming you create an open OpenAPI file called `api.json` and you want to generate file called `example.zip`, then you would run the following:
+Assuming you create an open OpenAPI file called `api.json` and you want to generate a file called `example.zip`, then you would run the following:

      curl -s -X POST -H "Content-Type: application/json" \
           -d @api.json http://localhost:8080/api/v1/generate/camel-project.zip \
           -o example.zip

 If you want to just test against the Swagger Petstore API, you run:

      curl -s http://localhost:8080/api/v1/generate/camel-project.zip \
           -o example.zip